A Good Old Feminist Rant

 Three recent events in the news have made me think about having a “good old feminist rant “

 So what to do?
 Even thinking about what he said, fills me with horror.
 I am despairing for these men in 2016 with no consciousness at all of the patriarchal systems that grind away at women’s self-esteem, many times over, in many different ways.
-Equally it is a tragedy for men, to be trapped in such an inarticulate dark tunnel, unable to express emotional pain and instead objectify a woman in the same breath as a wallet .
+Equally, it is the tragedy for men, to be trapped in such an inarticulate dark tunnel, unable to express emotional pain and instead objectify a woman in the same breath as a wallet.

 The next event was a political debate about the environment

-The male politician was disagreeing with a woman environmentalist about a certain issue.
-He was talking over the top of her time and time again and then he said on national television” listen here Lady!”
+The male politician disagreed with a woman environmentalist about a particular issue.
+He talked over her time and time again, and then he said on national television, “listen here, Lady!”
 The fact that Lady had a name was clearly irrelevant to him.
 It was rude for sure, but more than that she was invisible to him as a person and as a woman.
 He reduced the fullness of her personhood to Lady, a reductionist term intended to denigrate her intelligence and argument.

 The third event was another man in the footy world

-He expressed a desire to hold a woman journalist under water for a certain time and that it would be good if she never rose up again!
-This did produce an outcry from quite a few people, maligning him for saying comments that were akin to domestic violence .
-Others of course said that that was ridiculous, it was just a joke!
-I’m sure he meant it as a joke and the other men who laughed with him would have to.
-What Mr Popular Footy Man doesn’t understand is that in this climate of Australia, where one woman a week is murdered through domestic violence, that such language is completely insensitive to these horrifying statistics.
-We surely need men in the public arena, who at least model language that respects and honour women and don’t even in jest, wish them dead!
+He expressed a desire to hold a woman journalist underwater for an amount of time and that it would be good if she never rose up again!
+This did produce an outcry from quite a few people, maligning him for saying comments that were akin to domestic violence.
+Others, of course, said that that was ridiculous, it was just a joke!
+I’m sure he meant it as a joke, and the other men who laughed with him would have to.
+What Mr Popular Footy Man doesn’t understand is that in this climate of Australia, where one woman a week is murdered through domestic violence, that such language is utterly insensitive to these horrifying statistics.
+We surely need men in the public arena, who at least model language that respects and honours women and doesn’t even dare to jokingly wish them dead!
 This is not rocket science in my book!

 Alice Walker (Anything We Love Can be Saved)